 - Risk of stock accessing an unattended site (either day or night).

 If people have scavenging rights to the landfill or dump site, restrictions should be placed on them to prohibit the removal of animal matter or animal-contaminated matter from the dump and to prohibit them from introducing animals to the dump site.

-Rubbish bins, transfer stations and camping grounds
+Rubbish bins and camping grounds

 Rubbish bins in national parks, tourist areas and some other public places present a source of food waste that animals could access.
 Bins that are of solid construction and are either contained behind fences or are fixed so as to prevent contents spillage by animals, reduce the risk.
 Waste bin lids should exclude birds that may spread waste and should be of a style that closes automatically after use.
 There should also be enough bins or collection services to deal with the volume of waste generated in these sites.
 Signage about the risks and appropriate disposal of food waste is recommended.

 Camping grounds can also pose a risk if waste material is disposed directly into the environment - for example, thrown into the bush to decompose or buried in shallow holes.
-Waste should be disposed of into the disposal system set up by the owners of the camping ground
+Waste should be disposed of into the disposal system set up by the owners of the camping ground.

 Household scraps present similar risks to other sources of food waste.
 The legal responsibilities and principles of waste disposal are the same.
-Household scraps contaminated with animal matter cannot be fed to livestock, including poultry, and their disposal must ensure that animals do not access them.
+Household scraps contaminated with animal matter cannot be fed to ruminants, pigs or poultry, and their disposal must ensure that animals do not access them.
 Burial or composting in secure sites are the primary methods available for disposal where garbage collection services are not available.
 They should not be discarded to the environment where they can be accessed by animals.
 Animal matter can be fed to dogs and cats.